They may not have trained together, nor did they serve together, but in retirement their service has allowed them to form an unwavering bond.

 While they both share a different set of circumstances and are more than a decade a part in age, as they stood side by side to lay a wreath on Anzac Day the spirit of mateship was clear.

-As it does every year, the service brought many memories of their time serving to the surface.
+As it does every year, the service brought many memories to the surface for these veterans.

 “Indonesia was trying to take over Malaysia,” Dave said.
 We lost quite a few men over there.
 I came through it all right.”